Klortho/datadicer-tutorials/developing.md

 ## singularjs

-<div class='fixme'>We are working to get this up on GitHub (see WT-690), so you can clone it from anywhere.
+<div style='background: #EEE; padding: 0.5em; border: 2px solid #833; border-radius: 0.7em; margin: 0.5em 1.5em; font-style: italic; font-size: 90%; color: #833;'>FIXME: We are working to get this up on GitHub (see WT-690), so you can clone it from anywhere.
 At the time of this writing [4/23/2016], clone it from Stash, ~maloneyc/singularjs-github.</div>

 Next, follow the instructions in the README.